Green Guru LLC Irrigation & Landscape Lighting

 • Remote shutoff: Turn off water from anywhere to prevent damage

-• Best for: Properties where a $5,000 leak would be painful (most homeowners, HOAs)
+• Best for: Properties where a hidden leak would create serious cost or damage risk

 Tier 2 details